 This is an extraordinary time to live and lead.
 We applaud you for all of the ways you seek to be the change you envision for a more just, kind, resilient and thriving world.
 Ever onward we go.

-BY: Mollie Marti, PhD, JD, a psychologist, lawyer and resilience researcher, serves as CEO of the nonprofit Worldmaker International with a mission of helping humanity thrive together.
+Mollie is a psychologist, lawyer and resilience researcher.
+She serves as CEO of Worldmaker, with a mission of helping humanity thrive together.